keithledgerwood/WICLab-guide/04-security.md

 This will open your Okta tenant's sign-in page.

 1. Sign in with your **New Employee** username and password.
-1. Close the Okta Verify window,and then close the browser.
+1. Close the Okta Verify window, and then close the browser.

 ## Configure Security Policies and FastPass